PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Cognition Fundamentals/Overview.md

 Cognitive robots achieve their goals by perceiving their environment, paying attention to the events that matter, planning what to do, anticipating the outcome of their actions and the actions of other agents, and learning from the resultant interaction.
 They deal with the inherent uncertainty of natural environments by continually learning, reasoning, sharing their knowledge and making decision based on that knowledge.

 ### Course materials by Topic:
+1. [Perception & Learning - Study material](https://adsai.buas.nl/Study%20Content/Cognition%20Fundamentals/Perception%20-%20Self-study%20material.html); consistion of two parts:
-1. [Perception - Self-study material](https://adsai.buas.nl/Study%20Content/Cognition%20Fundamentals/Perception%20-%20Self-study%20material.html): Visual-Cognition, Mid-level vision, high-level vision, top-down & bottom-up processing for object recognition.
+- Perception: Visual-Cognition, Mid-level vision, high-level vision, top-down & bottom-up processing for object recognition.
-2. [Learning - Self-study material](https://adsai.buas.nl/Study%20Content/Cognition%20Fundamentals/Learning%20Self-study%20material.html): Associative Reinforment Learning, Rewards, Latent learning, Classical conditioning.
+- Learning: Associative Reinforment Learning, Rewards, Latent learning, Classical conditioning.
 3. [Perception & Learning - Datalab material](https://adsai.buas.nl/Study%20Content/Cognition%20Fundamentals/Perception%20and%20Learning%20-%20Datalab%20material.html): Apply the above to the creative brief.
+4. [Decision-making & Actions- Study material](https://adsai.buas.nl/Study%20Content/Cognition%20Fundamentals/Decision-making%20&%20Actions%20-%20Self-study%20material.html); consistion of two parts:
-4. [Decision-making - Self-study material](https://adsai.buas.nl/Study%20Content/Cognition%20Fundamentals/Decision-making%20&%20Actions%20-%20Self-study%20material.html): Sampling cues, Information-Salience, Dealing with uncertainty, planning and anticipating.
+- Decision-making: Sampling cues, Information-Salience, Dealing with uncertainty, planning and anticipating.
-4. [Actions - Self-study material](https://adsai.buas.nl/Study%20Content/Cognition%20Fundamentals/Decision-making%20&%20Actions%20-%20Self-study%20material.html): Interacting with static and dynamic environments.
+- Actions: Interacting with static and dynamic environments.
 5. [Decision-making & Actions - Datalab material](https://adsai.buas.nl/Study%20Content/Cognition%20Fundamentals/Decision-making%20&%20Actions%20-%20Datalab%20material.html): Apply the above to the creative brief.

 ## Templates & Models